Academics

 Our academic resources offer ample opportunity for experiential learning

 Academic life at Emerson College spans across a number of schools, labs, and centers.
-Undergraduate and graduate programs are housed in the School of the Arts, School of Communication, and Marlboro Institute.
-The College also supports research and scholarship in the areas of civic engagement and media design, comedy, and communication disorders through our labs and centers.
+Undergraduate and graduate programs are housed in the School of the Arts; School of Communication; and School of Film, Television, and Media Arts.
+The College also supports research and scholarship in the areas of comedy and communication disorders through our labs and centers.

 School of the Arts